Skip to main content

 Whether the officer acted within the law in this scenario depends on whether the court will characterize the search as a “stop and frisk.”
 A stop and frisk occurs when a police officer stops you for questioning and pats down your clothing to see if you’re carrying a gun, knife, or other weapon.
 Although the U.S. Supreme Court has upheld this practice, there are still boundaries that police cannot cross.

-This article describes the laws and limitations surrounding stop and frisk procedures.
+This article describes the laws and limitations surrounding stop-and-frisk procedures.
 You can also talk to a criminal law attorney in your area if you need legal advice specific to your situation.
 An attorney can determine whether the elements of a stop and frisk were legal, including whether the police had reasonable suspicion to stop you.

-When Can Police Stop and Frisk You?
+When Stop and Frisk IS Legal

 These were the basic facts of Terry v.
 Ohio.
 This precedent-setting 1968 Supreme Court case settled the law regarding searches during a stop and frisk.